ericsousa/C-Data-Structures/README.md

-# C-Data-Structures

-This is a core Data Structures project developed in the C language.

-It functions as a basic Student Registry and Gradebook, managing student records using an array.
-It implements fundamental operations like creating, searching, deleting, and calculating statistical averages.
+# Algorithms and Data Structures

+A comprehensive collection of algorithm and data structure implementations with practical applications.

+## Projects

+### Student Registry and Gradebook - Fixed Length
+A foundational student management system that demonstrates core data structure operations.
+Implemented using fixed-size arrays, it provides functionality for creating, searching, and deleting student records, as well as computing academic statistics and grade averages.